NixOS/rfcs/rfcs/0036-rfc-process-team-amendment.md

 then the Shepherd Team shall step in with a motion for FCP.

 ##### Shepherd Leader
-The Shepherd Leader is in charge of the RFC process for a specific RFC, and is responsible for ensuring the process is followed in a timely fashion.
-He has no special resposibility with regard to moving an undecided Shepherd Team to a certain decision.
+The person in charge of the RFC process for a specific RFC, and responsible for ensuring the process is followed in a timely fashion.
+The Shepherd Leader has no special resposibility with regard to moving an undecided Shepherd Team to a certain decision.